Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 The contents of the module are private to that module unless explicitly marked as public with the `pub` keyword.

 We define a module with the `mod` keyword and a name.
 There are then three ways to define what's inside that module:
-1. With a directory named the same thing as the module which contains the file `mod.rs`, eg `my_module/mod.rs`
+1. With a directory named the same thing as the module which contains the file `mod.rs`
-2. With a file in the same directory named the same thing as the module, eg `my_module.rs`
+2. With a file in the same directory named the same thing as the module
-3. Inside curly brackets, eg `mod my_module { ... }`
+3. Inside curly brackets

-If the module exposes anything publicly, you can then reference them with the path to the module and the name of the thing you're referencing separate by double colons.
+If the module exposes anything publicly, you can then reference those things with the path to the module and the name of the thing you're referencing separate by double colons.

 Sound familiar?

 It should, this is how we've been accessing Rust's standard library.
-For example, the `stdin` function is inside the `io` module, which itself is available inside the `std` library.
+For example, the `stdin` function is inside the `io` module, which itself is available inside the `std` library module.

-We access that function using `std::io::stdin()`.
+We access that function using stud :: io:: standard in.

 We can also use the `use` keyword to simplify this a bit, for example, we can "use stud io standard-in"